Back to Outdoors

 Winter: Plan next year's garden improvements and order seeds for early spring planting.
 Use this time for major maintenance tasks like irrigation system repairs and tool maintenance.
 Many smart garden monitoring devices can track soil conditions even during dormant seasons.

 Sustainable gardens serve as vital habitat corridors for wildlife, especially in urban and suburban areas where natural spaces are fragmented.
 Creating pollinator-friendly spaces is crucial as bee and butterfly populations face significant challenges from habitat loss and climate change.
+Supporting wildlife and pollinators in sustainable gardens creates biodiversity while enhancing garden productivity through natural pollination.

 Essential Habitat Features

 Native Flowering Plants: Include plants that bloom throughout the growing season to provide continuous food sources.
 Early spring bloomers like native crocuses support queen bees emerging from hibernation, while late fall bloomers like asters help butterflies prepare for migration.
+Creating pollinator-friendly sustainable gardens with native flowering plants supports local wildlife while adding year-round beauty to your landscape.

 Nesting Sites: Many native bees nest in hollow stems, dead wood, and bare soil patches.
 Leave some areas of your garden "messy" with hollow plant stems standing through winter and small areas of bare, undisturbed soil for ground-nesting species.